peteroupc/html3dutil/tutorials/surfaces.md

     }

 And here's an example of its use.
-We'll take the disc surface given above, and create a SurfaceShifter object that shifts the circle by 3 units horizontally and vertically (by default, the circle will be centered at the origin (0, 0, 0)).
+We'll take the disc surface given above, and create a SurfaceShifter object that shifts the disc by 3 units horizontally and vertically (by default, the disc will be centered at the origin (0, 0, 0)).

     // This is the disc surface from before var evaluator = {